semuconsulting/PyGPSClient/README.md

 **Linux (including Raspberry Pi OS):**

-*³* Some Linux distributions may not include the neceessary pip, tkinter or Pillow imaging libraries by default.
+*³* Some Linux distributions may not include the necessary pip, tkinter or Pillow imaging libraries by default.
 They may need to be installed separately, e.g.:

 ```shell
 sudo apt install python3-pip python3-tk python3-pil python3-pil.imagetk